-Dr. Kelley Fanto Deetz is the Director of Programming, Education, and Visitor Engagement at Stratford Hall.
+Dr. Kelley Fanto Deetz is Visiting Scholar in the Department of African American studies at U.C.
+Berkeley, and the Director of Collections and Visitor Engagement at Stratford Hall.
 She holds a BA in Africana Studies and History from The College of William & Mary, an MA in African American Studies and Ph.D. in African Diaspora Studies from the University of California at Berkeley.
 Dr. Deetz works as a historical consultant for several museum sites throughout the Mid-Atlantic, and partnered with National Geographic to work on projects related to Nat Turner.
-Her work is highlighted in National Geographic’s documentary film Rise Up: The Legacy of Nat Turner (National Geographic Channel), and she wrote the cover story for the National Geographic History Magazine entitled Nat Turner’s Bones: Reclaiming an American Rebel.
-She is the author of the critically acclaimed book Bound to the Fire: How Virginia’s Enslaved Cooks Helped Invent American Cuisine, which was named as one of the top ten books on food of 2017 by the Smithsonian Magazine.
-Her latest piece, African Odyssey: The Epic Journey of Virginia's First Africans, was published as one of the cover stories in the July/August issue of National Geographic History Magazine.
+Her work is highlighted in National Geographic’s documentary film Rise Up: The Legacy of Nat Turner (National Geographic Channel), and in National Geographic History Magazine She is the author of the critically acclaimed book Bound to the Fire: How Virginia’s Enslaved Cooks Helped Invent American Cuisine, which was named as one of the top ten books on food of 2017 by the Smithsonian Magazine.
+Her latest work can be found in Audible's The Great Courses on the History of Sugar.